CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 ## Adding Layers

 Maps in QGIS are based on data layers.
 This system allows you to analyze datasets with respect to each other.
 We will use two layers with different information.
 The basemap is polygons representing states in the US.
-We will layer

 First we will add a basemap of the United States.
 1. Go to the Data/cb2014 folder.
 This folder contains all the files QGIS needs to make an outline of the United States.